samuelgiles/papercrop/README.md

    provided that the attachment name is `avatar`.

-1. If using **Rails 4** , add this:

-        cropping_params(:avatar)

-    where `:avatar` is the name of attachment as defined in your model.
+1. If using **Rails 4** , `cropping_params(:avatar)` outputs a list of parameters being used by papercrop, where `:avatar` is the name of attachment as defined in your model.
 You can use this helper in two ways:

-        @user.update_attributes(cropping_params(:avatar)
+        @user.update_attributes(params.require(:user).permit( cropping_params(:avatar) )

     or

         def user_params
-          params.require(:user).permit(:email,:password,:password_confirmation)
-          cropping_params(:avatar)
+          params.require(:user).permit(:email,:password,:password_confirmation,cropping_params(:avatar))
         end

     The difference is that the former only allows cropping paramters through, which is useful if you are using a seperate cropping page.
-The       later is useful if the cropping box is somehow integrated with another form.
+The later is useful if the cropping form is somehow integrated with another form.

 1. Includes minified resources.
 Saves an additional ~30kB.